-Bard CollegeKlemens von Klemperer Post Doctoral FellowEmployer Website: https://apply.interfolio.com/99910Klemens von Klemperer Post-Doctoral Fellow
+Bard CollegeKlemens von Klemperer Post-Doctoral FellowEmployer Website: http://apply.interfolio.com/99910Klemens von Klemperer Post-Doctoral Fellow

-The Hannah Arendt Center for Politics and Humanities at Bard College announces one post-doctoral fellowship for the 2021-2022 academic year.
-The fellowship runs from August 29th, 2021 through May 31, 2022, and includes compensation of $30,000 as well as medical benefits.
+The Hannah Arendt Center for Politics and Humanities at Bard College announces one post-doctoral fellowship for the 2022-2023 academic year.
+The fellowship runs from July, 2022 through May, 2023 and includes compensation of $35,000 - $40,000.
 The fellowship is for one year; renewable for a second year.
 The fellow should have a Ph.D. in political theory, philosophy, or a related field in the humanities, and his or her work should intersect meaningfully with Hannah Arendt’s thinking.

 In residence at the Arendt Center, the fellow will pursue his or her independent research at the Center, which includes Hannah Arendt’s personal library.
 The fellow will have access to Arendt’s Digital Archive through a relationship with the Arendt Center in New York City.
 In addition, the fellow will have the opportunity to participate in seminars, conferences, lectures, colloquia, and workshops organized by the Center.

 The fellow will hold the title of the Klemens von Klemperer Post-Doctoral Fellow and teach one (1) course each semester at Bard College’s Annandale campus.
 Additionally, the fellow will teach one (1) course during one semester [either Fall or Spring] in their field of expertise at one of Bard College’s satellite campuses in a NY State Correctional Facility.
 The Bard Prison Initiative (BPI) enrolls 300 men and women across six prisons in Bard College degree programs.
-BPI's rigorous and ambitious courses represent the full diversity of the liberal arts including history, literature, social thought, mathematics and the political studies.
-For more information about BPI, go to: https://bpi.bard.edu/
+BPI's rigorous and ambitious courses represent the full diversity of the liberal arts including history, literature, social thought, mathematics and political studies.
+For more information about BPI, click here. https://bpi.bard.edu/Qualifications

-Please submit the following documents through Interfolio at: http://apply.interfolio.com/87343
+Please submit the following documents through Interfolio by following this link: http://apply.interfolio.com/99910

-- Cover letter, which includes a description of your teaching experience, with an explanation of your research project and interest in the Center
+- Cover letter which includes a description of your teaching experience, with an explanation of your research project and interest in the Hannah Arendt Center

 - Two letters of reference